quommit/settle/README.md

 # settle
-R package that builds Neo4j graph databases from documents with spatial semantics
+*settle* is an R package that lets you build a Neo4j graph database from a structured YAML document with spatial semantics such as land records identifying owners, neighbours, boundaries or lot clusters, but no geometry data.
+It also provides researchers with tools for traversing the graph and generate visualizations that are useful in order to explore spatial patterns in the absence of numerical cartography.